 Click on the Field with a button block.
 Move to Additional settings – Button event in the menu on the left.
 Open the droplist and create a new event.

-3. Now let's move on to creating the next auto message of the sequence.
-Choose the event you've set in the previous auto message as a trigger.
+3. Now let's move on to creating the next triggered message of the sequence.
+Choose the event you've set in the previous message as a trigger.

 If you created a new event instead of choosing an existing one, it will have a red icon next to it, indicating that this event hasn't been recorded yet.
-As soon as it gets recorded by a user, this icon will disappear and the name of this event will become black instead of gray.
+As soon as it's first recorded by a user, this icon will disappear and the name of this event will become black instead of gray.

-The rest of the auto message creation process goes as usual.
+The rest of the triggered message creation process goes as usual.

-4. If you want this auto message to be followed by another auto message of this sequence, you can set new triggers on the last tab of creating this auto message (similar to step 2).
+4. If you want this triggered message to be followed by another triggeredmessage of this sequence, you can set new triggers on the last tab of creating this message (similar to step 2).

 Let's take a closer look at the process of creating a sequence based on a simple scenario: